Barbara Kingsolver: Writing career

+Kingsolver began her full-time writing career in the mid-1980s as a science writer for the University of Arizona, which eventually led to freelance feature writing, including many cover stories for the local alternative weekly, the Tucson Weekly.
+She began her career in fiction writing after winning a short-story contest in a local Phoenix newspaper.

 Kingsolver's first novel, The Bean Trees, was published in 1988, and told the story of a young woman who leaves Kentucky for Arizona, adopting an abandoned child along the way; she wrote it at night while pregnant with her first child and struggling with insomnia.
 Her next work of fiction, published in 1990, was Homeland and Other Stories, a collection of short stories on a variety of topics exploring various themes from the evolution of cultural and ancestral lands to the struggles of marriage.

 The novel Animal Dreams was also published in 1990, followed by Pigs in Heaven, the sequel to The Bean Trees, in 1993.
+Every book that Kingsolver has written since Pigs in Heaven has been on The New York Times Best Seller list.

-The Poisonwood Bible, published in 1998, is one of her best known works; it chronicles the lives of the wife and daughters of a Baptist missionary on a Christian mission in Africa.
-Although the setting of the novel is somewhat similar to Kingsolver's own childhood in DRC (then Zaire), the novel is not autobiographical.
+The Poisonwood Bible, published in 1998, is one of her best-known works; it chronicles the lives of the wife and daughters of a Baptist missionary on a Christian mission in Africa.
+Although the setting of the novel is somewhat similar to Kingsolver's own childhood in the Democratic Republic of Congo (then Zaire), the novel is not autobiographical.
+The novel was chosen as an Oprah's Book Club selection.
+The Poisonwood Bible won the National Book Prize of South Africa and was shortlisted for both the Pulitzer Prize and PEN/Faulkner Award.

 Her next novel, published in 2000, was Prodigal Summer, set in southern Appalachia.
-The Lacuna was published in 2009, and Flight Behavior was published in 2012.
-It explores environmental themes and highlights the potential effects of global warming on the monarch butterfly.
-Unsheltered was published in 2018 and follows two families in Vineland, New Jersey with one in the 1800s and the other in the aftermath of Hurricane Sandy.
-Her latest book, published in 2022, is Demon Copperhead, which is a modern retelling of David Copperfield.
+In 2000, she was awarded the National Humanities Medal by the U.S. President Bill Clinton.